NoNaeAbC/timer/README.md

 The code is formatted with clang-format.
 The configuration is in .clang-format.
 Structs use CamelCase, functions and variables use snake_case. clang-format is required to contribute to this project.

+## Comment style

+Comments starting with /** are useful for the user of the library and usually mark functions you should.
+/* comments are intended for contributors and developers and usually mark functions you shouldn't.